aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/700-using-assertions/_index.md

 - assume role into the region of the account
 - create an iam client using boto3
-- using the client, call the list_roles command using a paginator and providing no arguments
+- using the client, call the describe_vpcs command using a paginator and providing no arguments
-- you then told service catalog puppet to use a filter to remove items from the results of the list_roles command - this is useful to remove things like CreateDate, Arns and other properties that vary by region / account.
+- you then told service catalog puppet to use a filter to remove items from the results of the describe_vpcs command - this is useful to remove things like CreateDate, Arns and other properties that vary by region / account.

-This example was wasteful as IAM resources are global to an account - running the assertion in each region was just to showcase how this works multi region.
-Also, the puppet role is needed to run the assertion so again this was just an example of what you can do with this feature.

 ### Recommendations
 - It is recommended to add assertions verifying default VPCs are removed.